cross-seed/cross-seed.org/docs/v6-migration.md

 ### Other Miscellaneous Changes

 Here is a short list of other changes made in v6.
-These are all behind-the-scenes updates made to improve `cross-seed`.
+These are some of the behind-the-scenes updates made to improve `cross-seed`.

 -   Updated to Node v20, ES2022, and TypeScript v5
 -   Any indexer failures not related to rate limiting (status code: `429`) will be cleared from the database when `cross-seed` is restarted.